 - Hostinger – Cheapest starter plan

 Wix has an impressive array of features that will lend themselves to almost every business specialism.
-For instance, if you’re a dentist, the builder’s industry-specific themes recommend relevant services you can add to your website and even have pictures of dentist surgeries in its stock image bank.
+For instance, if you’re a dentist, the builder’s industry-specific themes recommend relevant services you can add to your website and it even has pictures of dentist surgeries in its stock image bank.

 1. Wix